EvanW2k/CS-425/Assignments/02/Report.md

 ### Threading main for loop

-Split the iteration of data among 10 threads, using a lamda function and having easch thread store sperate results.
+Split the iteration of data among 10 threads, using a lamda function and having each thread store sperate results.
-Each thread fed into an array of Result structs where a Result struct has a maxIter and a records vector.
+Each thread fed into an array of Result structs (a Result struct has a maxIter and a records vector).
 After all threads are done the results are compared and the index with the best result is used for output.